US trade deficit rises despite record American exports

 Washington and Beijing have threatened in recent days to put import duties on about US$50 billion of each other's exports - with the Chinese targeting politically sensitive US goods such as soybeans and the Americans pointing to high-end manufactured items in the aerospace, auto, pharmaceutical and other sectors.

+The US imports from China about four times as much as it sells to that country in goods as services, leaving Washington more room than Beijing to tax a greater share of bilateral trade.

-But February's figures showed the US bilateral deficit in goods trade with China - America's largest and the focus of much of Trump's ire - fell nearly 19 per cent in February to US$29.3 billion.
+But February's figures showed the US bilateral deficit in goods trade with China - America's largest and the focus of much of Trump's ire - narrowed 2.5 per cent to US$34.7 billion.
+Trump is seeking to cut the annual US deficit with China by US$100 billion.

+The goods deficit with Mexico jumped by US$1 billion to US$6.6 billion while it rose with Europe by US$300 million to US$15.3 billion.

 Elsewhere, the February numbers were replete with more records: US exports of autos, parts and engines were the highest on record at US$14.8 billion for the month.